odoo/documentation/discuss/overview/plan_activities.rst

 Plan activities
 ===============

-Activities can be planned and managed from the :doc:`Chatter <../../project/tasks/collaborate>` by clicking on *Schedule activity*, or through Kanban views.
+Activities can be planned and managed from the chatter by clicking on *Schedule activity*, or through Kanban views.

 .. image:: media/schedule_activity.png
    :align: center